jimolina/jimolina/README.md

 ## 💡 Super core info:
 - 💻 Web developer with experience in both frontend and backend.
-- 🚀 Exploring new technologies and always keeping learning.
+- 🚀 Exploring new technologies and always learning new stuff.

 ## 🔧 Technologies & Tools:
 - HTML, CSS, JavaScript, jQuery